sobolxxx/prAprocessor/README.md

 ### Flow

-First, always the config is loaded - the config sets up how the script will run further on.\
+First the config is loaded - the config sets up how the script will run further on.\
 \
 There are two possible modes - normal single run default mode, and watch mode.\
 \